firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 ## ORDER BY

 The `ORDER BY` clause sorts a result set by one or more output expressions. `ORDER BY` is evaluated as the last step after any `GROUP BY` or `HAVING` clause. `ASC` and `DESC` determine whether results are sorted in ascending or descending order.
 When the clause contains multiple expressions, the result set is sorted according to the first expression.
-Then the second expression is applied to rows that have matching values from the first expression, and so on.
+Rows with the same values for the first expression are then sorted by the second expression, and this process continues for subsequent expressions.

-The NULLS FIRST and NULLS LAST options can be used to determine whether nulls appear before or after non-null values in the sort ordering.
-By default, null values sort as if larger than any non-null value; that is, NULLS FIRST is the default for DESC order, and NULLS LAST is the default for ASC order.
+The `NULLS FIRST` and `NULLS LAST` options can be used to determine whether `NULL` values appear before or after non-`NULL` values in the sort order.
+By default, `NULL` values are considered greater than any non-`NULL` value. `NULLS FIRST` is the default for descending order, and `NULLS LAST` is the default for ascending order.

 ### Syntax
 {: .no_toc}